Social Learning at The Parish School

 Social Thinking® at The Parish School

 Across The Parish School's curriculum, classrooms implement Social Thinking® vocabulary and concepts in social and academic lessons.
-Our elementary and early childhood speech-language pathologists participate in frequent trainings and consultations with Renee Attaway, Director of Social Learning at The Parish School.
+Our elementary and early childhood speech-language pathologists participate in frequent trainings with Renee Attaway, Social Learning Consultant at The Parish School.
 In addition, staff-wide workshops are held to ensure that the campus is effectively implementing Social Thinking® concepts.

 Social Learning Therapeutic Program